ehgeraldo/ehgeraldo/README.md

 ## Estatística no GitHub 📈:

-- 😊Thanks for visiting.
+- 😊 Thanks for visiting.
-- ✌Enjoy it!! o/
+- ✌  Enjoy it!! o/

 <!--
 **ehgeraldo/ehgeraldo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.